c5n8/vue-use-async-hook/README.md

 ## News

-This version is compatible with Vue 2 using `@vue/composition-api` plugin.
+This version is compatible with Vue 3.
+If you use Vue 2, see [Vue 2 compatible version](https://github.com/c5n8/vue-use-async-hook)

 ## Tips